pedro00dk/nvidia-exec/README.md

 # NVidia eXec - `nvx`

-`nvx` is a script to run programs on Pascal and older (<= 10 series) nvidia optimus setups with power management. `nvx` tries to be extremely simple to install and use, and supports both Xorg and Wayland environments.
+`nvx` is a script to run programs on nvidia optimus setups with power management. `nvx` tries to be extremely simple to install and use, and supports both Xorg and Wayland environments.

 Note: This script is highly experimental and require very recent versions of nvidia drivers and gnome patches to work.

 ## Usage

-The script requires `sudo` to toggle the GPU and modules.
-You might be asked to input your password before the program starts (to initialize the device), and after the program finishes (to cleanup resources).

 1. run `nvx start [program]`
 2. that is it

+The script will require user password to toggle the GPU and modules, **but it must not be started with `sudo`**.
+You might be asked to input your password before the program starts (to initialize the device), and after the program finishes (to cleanup resources).

 `nvx start` may be called multiple times, its is only going to initialize the devices in the first call and clean resources when the last call ends.